Ma Dong-seok: Career

-Ma rose to fame for his supporting roles in the films The Neighbor, Nameless Gangster: Rules of the Time, and The Unjust.
-He then played leading roles in Norigae, Murderer, and One on One.
+Ma rose to fame for supporting roles in the films The Neighbor, Nameless Gangster: Rules of the Time, and The Unjust.
+He played leading roles in Norigae, Murderer, and One on One.

 Ma's role in the zombie film Train to Busan propelled him to international popularity.
-His subsequent leading roles in films Derailed, The Bros, The Outlaws, Unstoppable, Champion, The Gangster, the Cop, the Devil, The Bad Guys: Reign of Chaos and The Roundup along with supporting roles in Along with the Gods: The Last 49 Days and Ashfall have met with critical and commercial successes led him to Most Bankable Star of Korean Cinema.
+His subsequent leading roles in films include Derailed, The Bros, The Outlaws, Unstoppable, Champion, The Gangster, the Cop, the Devil, The Bad Guys: Reign of Chaos, and The Roundup, along with supporting roles in Along with the Gods: The Last 49 Days and Ashfall, have met with critical and commercial successes led him to Most Bankable Star of Korean Cinema.
 Although known for his 'tough guy' persona roles, Ma is often celebrated and criticized for playing similar roles in his movies.
 In 2019, he joined the cast of the MCU film Eternals as Gilgamesh which marked his Hollywood debut.
 On television, Ma is known for his roles in the hit OCN series Bad Guys and Squad 38.

 In 2022, Ma signed a contract with LDH Japan, another large Japanese agency.
 His 2022 release action crime thriller The Roundup, sequel to his 2017 film The Outlaws not only opened to unanimous positive reviews but also became the highest-grossing film of 2022 by surpassing 12 million admissions for the first time since 2019 and all time 3rd highest grosser in South Korea.
-In 2024, dystopian film Badland Hunters in which Ma is playing role of wasteland hunter was released on 26 January on Netflix.
+In 2024, dystopian film Badland Hunters in which Ma is playing role of wasteland hunter was released on January 26 on Netflix.

+In 2025, Ma was revealed as the lead in Toshihiro Nagoshi's crime video game Gang of Dragon.
+However, in March 2026, it was reported that NetEase would stop funding the game's development.
+In May 2026, the website of Nagoshi Studio and YouTube channel were removed, and multiple events cast Gang of Dragon's future in doubt.

+Ma is set to appear in Hideo Kojima's upcoming action video game Physint.